luop0812/HPRC_IntroHPC/_episodes/12-scheduler.md

 So each Terra node has total 28 cores, while each Ada node has total 20 cores.

 But, sometimes, all three terms( CPU, processor, and core) mean a processor, especially in batch scheduler terminology.

+A task is an execution of a program of a serial of programs.
+A task can run on one or more cores.

 ## Submitting Jobs via command line